|Curricular Practical Training |

 and bring these two forms plus your offer letter to the CS 703

 instructor.
 The offer letter must be on company letterhead.
+The application must be delivered to the CS703 instructor before the chronological middle point of the semester.

 After the CS 703 instructor approves your application, you must register for the